 1 punnet strawberries, sliced

-500g carton cream (full fat – the light versions will not whip)
+500g carton double cream (full fat cream – the light versions will not whip)

 40g icing sugar

 Preparing the meringues: Separate the 6 large eggs, one at a time, placing each white in a cup or small bowl before adding it to a bowl.